Penetrations

 Boundary ceilings run to level: For ceilings you can set a ceiling type 'intermediate ceiling' or 'boundary ceiling'.
 This specifies up to which level of the roof surface the boundary ceilings should run.
 See also the section 'Trimming of ceiling and roof levels'.

 Kink level for surface areas: Here the level is defined from which the separation of surface areas (eaves area -- developed area) should continue at a right angle.
-See also the chapter 'Eaves areas'.
+See also chapter 'Eaves areas'.

 Interruption of levels by walls